YouFarted/calendar/README.md

 ## Acceptance Criteria
 ```
 GIVEN I am using a daily planner to create a schedule
-WHEN I open the planner
+x WHEN I open the planner
-THEN the current day is displayed at the top of the calendar
+x THEN the current day is displayed at the top of the calendar
 WHEN I scroll down
 THEN I am presented with timeblocks for standard business hours
 WHEN I view the timeblocks for that day